 Becoming the England long jump champion at the age of 18 wasn’t something Lucy Hadaway expected.

-But the teenager from York managed a lifetime best of 6.39m to take gold in Manchester last summer, just one of a few things that have given her renewed confidence going into 2019.
+But the teenager from York managed a lifetime best of 6.39 metres to take gold in Manchester last summer, just one of a few things that have given her a huge boost of confidence going into 2019.

 Focusing on a single event also seems to be paying dividends.
 “I used to do combined events but I was getting too many injuries so decided to mainly focus on long jump, with a bit of hurdles and shot put on the side.

 “You have seven events to fit into training in a week and I was at college and had school work to do.
 Since stopping I’ve only had a few niggles which most athletes are used to getting.”